JonWoodlief/hw-sinatra-saas-hangperson-JonWoodlief/docs/part_0_create_saas_app.md

 Earlier we saw that to run the app locally you run `rackup` to start the Rack appserver, and Rack looks in `config.ru` to determine how to start your Sinatra app.
 How do you tell a production environment how to start an appserver or other processes necessary to receive requests and start your app?
 In the case of Heroku, this is done with a special file named `Procfile`,  which specifies one or more types of Heroku processes your app will use, and how to start each one.
 The most basic Heroku process type is called a Dyno, or "web worker".
 One Dyno can serve one user request at a time.
 Since we're on Heroku's free tier, we can only have one Dyno.
 Let's create a file named `Procfile`, and only this as the name (i.e. Procfile.txt is not valid).
 Write the following line in your `Procfile`:

 ```
-web: bundle exec rackup config.ru -p $PORT
+web: bundle exec rackup config.ru -p 3000
 ```

 This tells Heroku to start a single web worker (Dyno) using essentially the same command line you used to start Rack locally.
 Note that in some cases, a `Procfile` is not necessary since Heroku can infer from your files how to start the app.
 However, it's always better to be explicit.

-Your local Cloud9 repo is now ready to deploy to Heroku:
+Your local Cloud9/Codio repo is now ready to deploy to Heroku:

 ```
 $ git push heroku master